The best advice comes when rental investors share secrets.

 What did we learn when rental investors share secrets?
 Rental investors from different states made the following suggestions:

 - Cash-flow pays all expenses and more!
-Make sure the rentals pay for all associated expenses such as mortgage, property tax, insurance, and maintenance.
+Make sure the rentals pay for all associated expenses such as a mortgage, property tax, insurance, and maintenance.
 Also, ensure that enough cash flow exists afterward to make you happy with the passive income.

 - Pay off the mortgage within 8 years.